f5devcentral/f5-agility-labs-nginx/docs/class5/module9/module9.rst

 6. Stop the attack.
 Use Ctrl+C.

-.. note:: Wait for the vertical black line in the ELK Dashboards before running the next attack script.
+.. note:: Wait for the vertical black line in the ELK Dashboard before running the next attack script.

 Perform Slow HTTP Attack with slowhttptest tool